sharon-launchcode/sharon-launchcode.github.io/README.md

 ## Created for Legal-Aid Hackathon 2018
 #### https://www.legalaidhackathon.org/

 ## IMPORTANT!
-THIS PLATFORM WAS CREATED FOR PROOF OF CONCEPT PURPOSES ONLY.
+## THIS PLATFORM WAS CREATED FOR PROOF OF CONCEPT PURPOSES ONLY.
-### NO LEGAL ADVICE IS AVAILABLE THIS PLATFORM, OR ITS CONTENT.
+### NO AUTHORITATIVE LEGAL ADVICE IS AVAILABLE VIA THIS PLATFORM, OR IN ITS CONTENT.

 ## Project Idea | Kimi deMent
 ##### https://www.legalaidhackathon.org/blog/remote-virtual-legal-clinic?categoryId=47390